Have you ever felt yourself acting in a way that seems to be “out-of-character”?

 Carl Jung elaborated that all of us possess a shadow and how we recognize and deal with it would affect our development.
 As we get conscious or aware of our shadows, we get a chance to correct them.
 Suppressed or projected shadows can be destructive.
 It could lead to depression, self-directed aggression or interpersonal hostility.
 Pushing down aspects of ourselves could really be tiring.
 In fact, many people find themselves chronically fatigued but they are able to benefit from psychological Shadow work.

 Therapy and self-development is a process of uncovering both our light and shadow.
 Recognizing and accepting all aspects and dimensions of ourselves will lead to holistic health and true self-esteem.
 We can learn to integrate our shadows, which includes our natural propensity to sometimes be angry, needy, self-preserving and even being envious, by cultivating the capacity for self-compassion.

-Learning to accept the fullness of who you are is the first and final step of self love.
-Shadow work can help us get to know our suppressed and projected vulnerabilities which will serve as a foundation and one of the most powerful steps you can take towards true peace and aliveness.
+Learning to accept who we really are – the fullness of who we are, is the first and final step of self-love.
+Shadow work can help us get to know our suppressed and projected vulnerabilities which will serve as a foundation and one of the most powerful steps we can take towards true peace and aliveness.

-You can start spotting your shadows by seeing what others trigger in you.
+You can start by spotting your shadows by seeing what others trigger in you.
+Ask yourself:

-Do certain traits in others stir up out-of-proportion emotions or reactions in you?
-Who do you look up to?
-What qualities do you see in people you admire?
+Do certain characteristics of others stir up out-of-proportion emotions in me?
+Who do I look up to?
+What characteristics or qualities of others do I admire?

-When you find yourself reacting strongly to certain aspect of others’ personality, either positively (your Light) or negatively (your Shadow), dig deeper.
+When you find yourself reacting strongly to certain aspects of others’ personality and behaviours, either positively (your Light) or negatively (your Shadow), dig deeper.
 Take time to get to know what triggered your reaction, try to identify if these are caused by suppressed or projected shadow or suppressed light.